City-of-Helsinki/helfi-test-automation-python/README.md

 More information about different ways of running testcases in Robot Framework [User Guide](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#selecting-test-cases)

+# REPOSITORY STRUCTURE

+  Environments

+      Has argument files for running ci or local testruns.
+Also contains run order-files for pabot, which is used in CI.
+Run order had to be done because announcement testcase assertions would have failed otherwise if there were multiple announcement notifications at once in one page.
+There might have been also some other reasons why running announcements separately was an must.

+  robotframework-keywords

+      Contains files common for paragraph-tests and others.
+Testcases usually call files in this folder as an reference.

+  robotframework-resources

+      Contains textfiles, images and picture comparison screenshots which are used by the testcases.

+  robotframework-tests

+      Contains testcases sorted by folders:
+            - drupal-helfi-etusivu   -contains etusivu-instance spesific testcases
+            - drupal-helfi-platform  -contains other testcases at the moment.
+Also some not really instance spesific cases like cookiecompliance tests.

+  Root folder files:

+      -  Dockerfile     - obsolete and not supported. could be deleted :)
+      -  run_all_etusivu_tests.sh    - runs all etusivu_spesific testcases. (tagged with ETUSIVU_SPESIFIC)
+      -  run_all_tests.sh            - runs all tests.
+CI process uses this in kymp/sote merge-actions.

 # CI
 Testcases are run at the moment only in sote/kymp instances in event when pull request in being merged into master.
 You can find robot runs from Actions -tab under these instances. *However* while writing this text(12/22) there is an task underway to divide robot tests under kymp,sote, kasko etc. instances instead of this one test-automation repo, thus this information here might be a bit outdated.